PatrickLouys/no-framework-tutorial/9-templating.md

 ]);
 ```

 In your project root folder, create a `templates` folder.
-In there, create a folder `HelloWorld` and in there a file `Hello.mustache`.
+In there, create a file `Homepage.mustache`.
 The content of the file should look like this:

 ```
 <h1>Hello World</h1>
 Hello {{ name }}
 ```

-Now you can go back to your `HelloWorldPresenter` and change the render line to `$content = $this->templateEngine->render('HelloWorld/Hello', $data);`
+Now you can go back to your `Homepage` controller and change the render line to `$content = $this->templateEngine->render('Homepage', $data);`

 Navigate to the hello page in your browser to make sure everything works.
 And as always, don't forget to commit your changes.